2 Bed, 2 Bath, 2050 Sqft

-Filled with history, Wrigleyville is best known for Wrigley Field, home of the Chicago Cubs.
 While summertime in Wrigleyville is an exciting time since droves of fans come to watch America’s favorite pastime, Wrigleyville also has plenty to offer residents year-round.
 And, since Wrigleyville properties are conveniently served by both the Red Line and a multitude of busses, it is hassle-free to get anywhere in the city.

-Fans, suburbians, vistors, and international travelers enjoy the Wrigley scene.
+Fans, suburbians, visitors, and international travelers enjoy the Wrigley scene.
 Even when the winter months hit, the local Chicagoans engage in their fair share of pub crawls along the famous Clark Street.
 To name a few popular watering holes:

 Bernie's Tavern 3664 N Clark St (773) 525-1898

 Casey Moran's 3660 N Clark St (773) 755-4444

 Cubby Bear 1059 W Addison St (773)327-1662

 Goose Island Wrigleyville 3535 N Clark St (773) 832-9040